canaknesil/limon/README.md

 # Zambak

-Zambak is a high-level, imperative, functional, dynamically typed, interpreted programming language for general purpose.
+Zambak is a high-level, dynamically typed, interpreted programming language that supports imperative, functional programming paradigms.
 It is designed to be simple and powerfull at the same time.

 ## Expressions

-A Zambak program consists of zero, one, or more *expressions* seperated by whitespaces.
+A Zambak program consists of zero or more *expression*s seperated by whitespaces.
+Every *expression* produces a value: an *integer value*, *floating point value*, *boolean value*, *character value*, *string value*, *procedure value*, *array value*, or a *null value*.
+The same set of values can be bind to a variable.

 ### Variable Definition Expression